gartz/pushStateTree/README.md

 ## Features
  - It's easy to use and very flexible
  - You can extend it and change how it works if you want
- - Work with all modern browsers and some old ones (IE8 or older aren't supported)
+ - Work with all modern browsers and some old ones (IE7 or older aren't supported)
  - Use DOM methods to find and change Rules elements
  - It will use native browser features if it can

 ## Goals
- - Add full support to IE8
  - Add common used regular expression shortcuts generator, like `something/:option1/:option2`
  - Add full compatibility with Web Components
  - Optimize some tree matching operations